Weighted On-Base Average (wOBA)

 Example

-Two hitters have identical OPS, but one draws far more walks and the other hits more doubles and home runs — their wOBA values separate slightly because home runs and doubles are weighted more heavily than walks in actual run value.
+Two hitters have identical OPS.
+But one draws far more walks and the other hits more doubles and home runs.
+This means their wOBA values separate slightly.
+This is because home runs and doubles are weighted more heavily than walks in actual run value.

 Why it matters